-Dating someone who is constantly criticizing you or the world around them is exhausting.
+Dating someone who’s constantly criticizing you or the world around them is exhausting.
 If you feel like you can do no right with your date, then it’s time to move on.

-Constant criticism and judgment are a sign that this person is unhappy and nothing you do will ever be good enough to make them feel good about themselves.
+Constant criticism and judgment are a sign of someone who is unhappy and nothing you do will ever be good enough to make them feel good about themselves.

 Cynical About Love And Dating

 Most adults over 40 have experienced trying times in their personal life.
-The cynic however has taken their disappointment and turned it into a belief system about the world.
-It may feel cathartic in the moment to vent about your dating disasters and bond over misery, but it is much more useful and fun to bond over dreams and goals.
+The cynic however has taken their disappointment however has taken their disappointment and turned it into a belief system about the world.
+It may feel cathartic in the moment to vent about your dating disasters and bond over misery, but it’s much more useful and fun to bond over dreams and goals.

-When you’re dating over 40, look for someone who is resilient and able to overcome their disappointments in life.
+When you’re dating over 40, look for someone resilient and able to overcome their disappointments in life.
 Cynics are just looking for a reason for things to go awry.